0xM1gu3l/NextJSManifestDumper/README.md

 A Simple python script that downloads every JavaScript file that's in a `__BUILD_MANIFEST_` object in a Next.JS website.

-This is cool because we can search for api routes or anything else locally and not needing to load the same page a lot of times...
+This is useful because we can search for api routes or anything else locally and not needing to load the same page a lot of times...

 # Setup

+Requirements:
+- Python >= 3.11
+- Network connection

-So, this script does not dumps the `__BUILD_MANIFEST`, so you'll have to do it by yourself.
+So, this script does not dumps the `__BUILD_MANIFEST` by itself, so you'll have to do it by yourself.

 Simply:
 - Go to the website